 Sugar sits pretty not just on your tabletops- with your morning tea and coffee, but is a part of almost every meal and snack.
 Your morning cereals, low fat or oil-free snacks you pick up from the shelves, most ready-to-eat sauces, spreads, even low fat yogurt, all come loaded with sugar.
 Sugar is a highly processed food and all its damaging effects quietly sneak up in our diet.
-Here is a list of 5 primary reasons why you should quit sugar for good.

 Most ready-to-eat foods are loaded with sugars and constitute a significant portion of on-the-go foods.
 Substituting a healthy meal with sugary foods means that we skip on essential carbohydrates, proteins, vitamins, and minerals that should have made up our calories.
-We replace cereals, protein-rich pulses, and vegetables with zero nutrition foods that are high on empty calories.
+We replace cereals, protein-rich pulses, and vegetables with zero nutrition foods that are high in empty calories.
 The body is thus literally starved of the nutrients it requires.
 Therefore, it is a must to quit sugar.

 Refined sugar is instantly absorbed into the bloodstream that causes the release of the hormone insulin.
 Insulin helps the body to utilize the sugar and blood sugar levels crash leaving you feeling lethargic.
 Therefore, a lunch packed with sugary treats leaves you feeling sluggish and tired much earlier than eating fruit or meal containing vegetables.
 Your productivity declines, you feel sleepy and irritated.